Common Types of Pond Algae

 For instance, at the start of your warm season or perhaps when the temperatures suddenly spike, we recommend adding Natural BLAST® along with the AquaSpherePRO®.
 Natural BLAST® also can be added after a significant rain event or wind event, and this beneficial bacteria product works similarly to AquaSpherePRO®, consuming excess nutrients before they can cause problems.

-Installing an aeration system also can help keep water temperatures down, and you also can include a filtration system to remove excess animal waste and other debris.
-This can help prevent a stagnant pond.
 Generally, a bottom diffusion system is the best option as these tend to be more powerful and can better circulate and aerate the water at the bottom of your pond.
 Talk to a pond expert before installing an aeration system to ensure that you select the best unit for your pond.

 ×